 Use the Save To button to apply your template to a gradebook.

-Now that you have learned how to XYZ, learn how to (link to doc).
+Ready for more?
+Now that you have learned how to Set Valid Grades, learn how to Set Grade Outputs.